Accessibility statement

 York’s PhD in Biomedical Science aims to bring students from all over the world to our first-class research facilities.
 Over a three or four-year period you will develop and execute a significant body of research in your chosen field that will contribute to the development of new knowledge.

-Areas of PhD research fall within, but are not limited to, the diverse biomedical portfolio of our academic staff, neuroscience, molecular and cellular medicine, immunology, haematology and infection.
+Areas of PhD research fall within, but are not limited to, the diverse biomedical portfolio of our academic staff, including neuroscience, molecular and cellular medicine, immunology, haematology, infection, chemical and structural biology, biophysics, and bioengineering

 Working under the supervision of world-leading, research-active supervisors, you will be encouraged to contribute substantially to the development of new techniques, ideas or approaches as you pursue research in biomedical science at an advanced level.

-The PhD in Biomedical Science has the following contributing departments; Biology, Chemistry, Computer Science, Environment and Geography, Psychology, Health Sciences, The School of Physics, Engineering, and Technology (PET) and Hull York Medical School (HYMS), as partners in the York Biomedical Research Institute (YBRI).
+The PhD in Biomedical Science has the following contributing departments; Biology, Chemistry, Psychology, Health Sciences, The School of Physics, Engineering, and Technology (PET) and Hull York Medical School (HYMS), as partners in the York Biomedical Research Institute (YBRI).

 How to apply